Ekultek/Zeus-Scanner/README.md

  - For your first run, run `sudo python zeus.py`

 This will install all the package requirements along with the gecko web driver

+### Donations

+If you like Zeus and feel like buying me a coffee or a beer, donations are gladly accepted via BTC `3QAD7D85XPxDuQhtw8N3yr2sVXyNfGquWg` no pressure but I really like beer..